tendhome/site/_posts/2020-02-29-pressure-wash.md

   1. Identify & map the types of weeds you have
   2. Burn off surface weeds with a powerful propane torch
-  3. pressure wash existing sand and weeds
+  3. Pressure wash to remove old sand
   4. Apply acetic acid & borax to root propagating weed areas (violets, dandylions etc)
   5. Burn off any exposed weed roots with torch
   6. Apply chosen sand: silica, polymer or Enviro Bond